-The use of a network isolator enables the galvanic isolation of a copper-guided Ethernet data line and thus prevents the transmission of unwanted voltages and currents between the parts of an electrical system.
-Electromagnetic induction is used to transmit high-frequency alternating voltages in the frequency band used for data transmission with as little loss as possible.
-The passive, electronic components do not require their own power source due to this process and behave completely transparently in the data network.
+Using a network isolator ensures galvanic isolation of a copper-based Ethernet data wire and thus prevents transmission of leakage and unwanted stray currents between parts of an electrical system.
+Based on electromagnetic induction ehternet data signal is transmitted while high currents and voltages are blocked to protect patients, users and devices.
+Due to passive, electronic components our Baaske MI 1005 ethernet isolators do not require any extra power source to perform.
+They behave completely transparent in any data network.
 Network insulators in IT

 Use of network isolators in information technology

-In order to operate IT devices safely within security areas, it is necessary, in addition to using isolating transformers, to galvanically isolate the network connections - using a network isolator - from the rest of the network.
-If this is not done, the sum of the leakage currents - of the devices connected in the IT network - can quickly exceed the legal limits.
-The consequences are hum loops that interfere with the telephone, network connections and monitor reception - and in individual cases can even destroy them.
-In particularly unfavourable constellations, people and animals can even be endangered by electric shocks or fires can occur.
+In order to operate IT devices safely in critical environments, it is, next to using isolation transformers, required by IEC 60601-1 standard to physically isolate the network connections - by using a network isolator.
+If this is not done, the sum of leakage and stray currents - caused by additional devices connected to the data network - can quickly exceed allowed and safe limits.
+The consequences are hum loops that interfere with telephone and network connections - and in certain cases they can even destroy them.
+In particularly unfavourable constellations, humans and animals can even be endangered by electric shocks or fires can occur.
 The right use is important

-The right use of the network isolator is important
+The correct use of the network isolator is important

-Network insulators are used in a wide variety of areas.
-In order to comply with the legal limits of the respective area, it is therefore important to inform yourself correctly in advance.
-The Baaske Medical network isolator MED MI 1005 even meets the high requirements of medical electrical devices and can therefore be integrated into almost any network.
+Network isolators are being used in a wide variety of areas.
+In order to comply with the legal electrical safety limits of the respective area, it is therefore important to investigate the local situation.
+Baaske Medical network isolator MED MI 1005 meets the high requirements of medical electrical devices according to latest UL and TUEV standards and can therefore be integrated into almost any network.